top of page

 The verb 'tout' has an etymology that can be traced back to the early 18th century in British English.
 It is believed to have originated as a slang term, possibly from the Middle English word 'tuten,' which meant to peep or peer.
 Over time, 'tout' evolved to describe the act of promoting or advertising something in a persuasive or enthusiastic manner, often with the intention of convincing people to buy or use it.
 The word's origin as a slang term reflects its informal and perhaps somewhat secretive nature, as touts were known for their persistence in convincing potential customers.
 Today, 'tout' remains synonymous with the enthusiastic promotion of products, services, or ideas, though it has shed much of its slang connotation and is widely used in marketing and advertising contexts.

-Find the meaning of tout
+Find the correct meaning of the verb tout:

 Try Again!